mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 fun salaryWithRaise(jobId: JobId): Salary = salary(jobId).bind()
 ```

-Be aware that the `bind` function is defined in the context of the `OptionRaise` type.
+Be aware that the `bind` function is defined in the context of the `OptionRaise` type, and it's not available if we use the type `Raise<None>` as context.
 The `bind` function is defined as:

 ```kotlin
 // Arrow Kt Library